-That changes Monday when students from the state’s only undergraduate meteorology program, at UMass Lowell, will be stationed at key points from Hopkinton to Boston to take readings on temperature, humidity, wind speed, and wind direction and relay them in real time to the marathon media center.
+That changes Monday when students from the state’s only undergraduate meteorology program, at the University of Massachusetts Lowell, will be stationed at key points from Hopkinton to Boston to take readings on temperature, humidity, wind speed, and wind direction and relay them in real time to the media center at the Fairmont Copley Plaza.

 “We just realized we needed much deeper and more course-specific information, and [more immediate] as well,’’ said Fleming, an official with the Boston Athletic Association, which found the students through the Boston-based American Meteorological Society.
 “It was something that we’d had in mind for several years.’’